Please note: the daily parking rate is $5 per day.

 Faculty or staff who have retired from the college are eligible to obtain a retiree parking permit and may park in any parking lot.
 Individuals may obtain these permits only if they are not currently employed by the college.
 Retiree permits are available through the Office of the Vice President of Student Services.

 Off-campus vendors and service providers who park on the Citrus College campus and perform maintenance and repair services for campus departments must display a parking permit.
 These permits are valid in designated staff and student parking lots.
 See Campus Safety for further information.

 Vehicles with commercial license plates may park free in designated loading zones for the purpose of loading and unloading only.

 Students and visitors may purchase daily permits for $5 and park in the student parking lots.

-Permits must be affixed to the vehicle's front windshield or placed on the driver's side of the vehicle's front dash.
-Permits must be removed from vehicles upon expiration.
+Permits must be affixed to the vehicle's front windshield on the lower corner driver's side of the vehicle.
+Permits shall be removed from vehicles upon expiration.

-The window decal permit should be attached to the lower left interior of the driver's side front windshield.
+The permit should be attached to the lower left interior of the driver's side front windshield.